Mind control, or programming, is the manipulation of a victim’s thoughts and beliefs.

 Effect on Survivors

-It can be very difficult for MC survivors to unlearn their programming, even with professional help.
+It can be very difficult for MC survivors to unlearn programming, even with professional help.
 Abusers may put therapy-interference programs in place to prevent survivors from being able to talk about their abuse without reporting back to their group or somehow punishing themselves.
 Survivors may have to deal with dissociated parts of themselves who have been taught to “keep the system in line” and refuse to allow trauma memories to be processed.

 Those who submitted under torture were often forced to do things they’re ashamed of, such as sexual or violent acts.
 Some may have been forced to perpetrate or participate in the abuse of another person.
 These survivors may show signs of moral injury or deep-seated guilt about what they had to do to survive.